 Sweet and Spicy Marinade/Sauce

 Easy Blueberry Pineapple Salsa

-- 6 oz. blueberries
+- 6 ounces blueberries

 - 1 cup fresh pineapple, chopped

-- 1 red bell pepper, chopped small
+- 1 red bell pepper, diced

 - 5 green onions, chopped